ngn-au/whiplash/README.md

 whiplash-674dd54bbb-kl8g7   2/2     Running   0          11m
 ```

-Whiplash creates a tiny Pod with one container from  `"image": "nowsci/sshtunnel"`
+When you add a tunnel, Whiplash creates a tiny Pod with one container from  `"image": "nowsci/sshtunnel"`

 ![Screen Shot 2022-11-24 at 11 02 28 am](https://user-images.githubusercontent.com/107200645/203667972-1d9c8091-f8e3-47b2-b050-2868913ab209.png)